A Glimpse Into the Grand Homes of the Old Gentry

 A Town of Beauty and Culture

 Lipa’s reputation extended far beyond its impressive architecture and elegant furnishings.
 It was renowned as a town of beauty, where the Lipeños—its people—exemplified grace, refinement, and exceptional hospitality.
-Manuel Sastrón, the Spanish Civil Governor of Batangas and author of the book Batangas y su Provincia (1895) observed that the Lipeños were not just wealthy but they used their money and education to foster the betterment and progress of their town.
-He also highlighted their extraordinary hospitality, "which went beyond the customary offering of bread and wine to those under their roof.
-For the Lipeños, hosting was a constant duty that included treating their guests to activities such as hunting trips, horse races, excursions to the Taal Volcano, dances, and an array of delightful entertainments—all offered with unfailing warmth and consideration."
+Manuel Sastrón, the former Spanish Civil Governor of Batangas and author of the book Batangas y su Provincia (1895), attested to this.
+He noted that the Lipeños were not just wealthy, but they also used their money and education for the betterment and progress of their town.
+In praise of their hospitality, he wrote that it “went beyond the customary offering of bread and wine to those under their roof.
+For the Lipeños, hosting was a continuous obligation—one that included organizing hunting trips, horse races, excursions to Taal Volcano Island, dances, and a host of delightful entertainments, all extended with unfailing warmth and thoughtfulness.”

 The Decline and Destruction of Lipa’s Grandeur